How do I apply for it?

 Should I fill out the FAFSA?

-The Free Application for Federal Student Aid (FAFSA) will qualify you for any gift and self-help aid resources the government may have available.
+The Free Application for Federal Student Aid (FAFSA) will qualify you for any eligible gift and self-help aid resources the government may have available.
 Visit FSAID.ed.gov to obtain a Federal Student Aid ID (FSA ID) and then www.FAFSA.gov to complete the online application.
-The FAFSA is applied for each year as soon as you complete filing your taxes after January 1.
+The FAFSA is applied for each year beginning on October 1.
 The sooner you file, the sooner you will get the results.
-West Virginia residents should be sure to apply prior to March 1st to meet the deadlines for the PROMISE Scholarship (March 1) and the Higher Education Grant (April 15).
-You will need your completed Federal Income Tax Return (Form 1040) and W-2 Wage and Tax Statement(s) to fill in your FAFSA application.
-As a dependent student, you will also need your parents’ tax information.
-If you are married, you will need your spouse’s information.
+West Virginia residents should be sure to apply prior to March 1 to meet the deadlines for the PROMISE Scholarship (March 1) and the Higher Education Grant (April 15).
 Be sure to include D&E’s school code (003811) on your application to ensure the results will be automatically sent to us once available.
-If you need to file your FAFSA application prior to completing your tax forms, you may use estimated information or the prior year’s details and then make corrections to your online FAFSA once you complete the tax paperwork for the current year.

 How do I find out what I am getting?

 Anytime new financial aid becomes available to you, or your current financial aid changes, you will be updated through a Financial Aid Award Letter sent to you in the mail.
 This letter will list all aid for which you are currently eligible.
-In addition, it will provide you specific directions on anything further you need to complete to ensure that you receive the aid listed.
 Your first award letter will arrive within a week of your acceptance to the College.
 As a returning student, your award letter for an upcoming year will be sent out to you during the summer prior.
 You will want to notify us if there is anything in your current financial aid package that you would like to decline or reduce, such as a loan.